Employment Opportunities at Atrium School

 In addition, faculty at Atrium:

-Are passionate experts in their content areas and instructional skills; they write skillfully and frequently
+Are passionate experts in their content areas and instructional skills; write skillfully and frequently

 Enjoy and have great capacity to nurture the whole child, and value the broad array of learning approaches that every child possesses